Karri390/Hackthebox-OSCP-prep/README.md

 # Hackthebox-OSCP-prep
-Writeups of the HTB OSCP like boxes following TJNulls List
+This repository contains the writeups of how I have solved the OSCP like boxes in HTB Major shoutouts to Ippsec, TJNull and Rana Khaleel for providing resources to help OSCP aspirants Join me on my OSCP journey